reduxjs/react-redux/docs/api/hooks.md

 }
 ```

-When passing a callback using `dispatch` to a child component, it is recommended to memoize it with `useCallback`, since otherwise child components may render unnecessarily due to the changed reference.
+Reminder: when passing a callback using `dispatch` to a child component, you should memoize it with [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback), just like you should memoize any passed callback.
+This avoids unnecesarry rendering of child components due to the changed callback reference.
+You can safely pass `[dispatch]` in the dependency array for the `useCallback` call - since `dispatch` won't change, the callback will be reused properly (as it should).
+For example:

 ```jsx
 import React, { useCallback } from 'react'